komodorio/helm-dashboard/README.md

 go build -o bin/dashboard .
 ```

-or just `make build` that will do everything inside.
+Or just `make build` that will do everything inside.

 Then, you can run `npm run dev` from `frontend` directory to work on frontend with Vite hot reload.